The Leading Reasons to Let Your Employees Work From Home One Day Each Week

 This can be huge morale booster.
 In addition to saving time, your employees save on gas and auto maintenance, or the cost of public transportation, as well as related costs like work clothes, lunches and if applicable, child care.
 In a nutshell, it makes their lives easier and less stressful.

-Thanks to the Internet and today’s technology, employees can be connected from anywhere, at any time.
+Thanks to the Internet and today’s technology, employees can connect from anywhere, at any time.
 A wide range of tools – including GoToMeeting and Skype, to name just two – make working remotely easy and efficient.
 You can use project management tools like Basecamp and Asana to manage remote employees and stay up to date on their activities, just as if they were in the office.

-There is Less Burnout
+There is less burnout